jenkins-x/jx-docs/content/en/v3/develop/apps/_index.md

 ---

-Jenkins X 3.x supports the `helmfile.yaml` file format from the [helmfile project](https://github.com/helmfile/helmfile) that can be used to define the [Helm](https://helm.sh/) [charts](https://helm.sh/docs/topics/charts/) you wish to install and their namespace.
+JayeX 3.x supports the `helmfile.yaml` file format from the [helmfile project](https://github.com/helmfile/helmfile) that can be used to define the [Helm](https://helm.sh/) [charts](https://helm.sh/docs/topics/charts/) you wish to install and their namespace.

 ## Adding Charts

-Jenkins X uses [helmfile](https://helmfile.readthedocs.io/en/latest/#configuration) to configure which versions of which helm charts are to be deployed in which namespace along with its configuration.
+JayeX uses [helmfile](https://helmfile.readthedocs.io/en/latest/#configuration) to configure which versions of which helm charts are to be deployed in which namespace along with its configuration.

 ### Using the CLI